Top 10 TV Series

 Year: 2017

-Dark, twisted, and surprisingly heartfelt.
+Darker than it looks, and more heartfelt than you’d expect.
 Alex Lawther and Jessica Barden have incredible chemistry as two messed-up teenagers on a road trip that spirals brilliantly.
-The dry British humour is perfect for this story – I won’t give spoilers, but you can’t help but laugh at its most disturbing moments.
-Based on a graphic novel by the same name, this show is unmissable and underrated.
-Two great but painfully short seasons - so not a commitment to get into either.
+The dry British humour is perfect for this story - I won’t give spoilers, but you can’t help but laugh at its most disturbing moments.
+Based on a graphic novel by the same name, and two great but mercifully short seasons, so not a big commitment to get into it.

 💬 Favourite Quote